 FIND THE RIGHT ANSWERS TO YOUR QUESTIONS EASILY

-Access to the exhibition centre will only be permitted to those wearing a surgical mask (medical quality of no less than class 1, not community masks) which must be worn correctly.
+Access to the exhibition centre will only be permitted to those wearing a FFP2 mask (medical quality of no less than class 1, not community masks) which must be worn correctly.
 Our staff on site will provide a suitable mask for those who do not have one.

 Where can I disinfect my hands?